DavidDoes/veghead/README.md

 # vegHead
 This app is live at https://daviddoes.github.io/veghead/

-A responsive website for helping users find vegan restaurants near them.
+A responsive website for helping users find vegan restaurants near them, and get further resources about vegan eating and living.

 ## Screenshots
 ![screenshot](https://github.com/DavidDoes/veghead/blob/master/screenshot.png? "screenshot of web app")
 ![screenshot](https://github.com/DavidDoes/veghead/blob/master/screenshot2.png? "another screenshot of web app")

 ## Features
 This single-page, responsive web app utilizes a hero image that immediately captivates the user’s attention with a visually satisfying photo.
 For screen reader users, their attention is immediately directed toward the input field to begin their search.